perigrin/the-room/_posts/2009-12-02-if-you-give-a-mouse-a-christmas.md

 Date: 2009-12-02 18:14
 ---

-# If You Give a Mouse A Christmas

 Jerrad Pierce wrote a [Perl Advent Calendar entry][1] that has sparked some discussion in the Moose community.
 He has revised it two or three times, and the final version is disappointing but not blatantly wrong.